planttheidea/moize/README.md

   // provide a serializer and override default, serializer?: (args: any[]) => any[];

-  // should functions be included in the serialization of multiple parameters shouldSerializeFunctions?: boolean;

   // transform the args prior to storage as key transformArgs?: (args: any[]) => any[];

   // should the expiration be updated when cache is hit updateExpire?: boolean;

+  // should the file location be included in the profile name (EXPENSIVE) useProfileNameLocation?: boolean;
 };
 ```